• Skip to primary navigation

 Current projects focus on:

-• Barcoded viral tracing of cell-cell interaction in the CNS
+• Barcoded viral tracing of cell-cell interactions in the CNS

 • Genome-wide CRISPR screens for the discovery of genes that mediate cellular communication during inflammation